pgorod/power-todoist-card/README.md

 | **`%project_notes%`**   | In Todoist, you can add notes at the Project level, not just at the item level. <br>You can access the first of these notes with this variable.
 You can also use **`%project_notes_2%`**, **`%project_notes_3%`**, etc, to access the other notes. |

 Let me know if you have other ideas for variables that could prove useful.

+## Sub-tasks

+ We have a very, very partial implementation.
+If a task is a sub-task, then it appears indented under the task above it.
+That's it, nothing else.
+But you are responsible for making sure that the "task above it" is actually its parent task.
+This involves things like filtering and sorting.
+Sorry, but a proper implementation would be very complex and would involve a rewrite of all our code.

 ## Learn by example